 It’s so cool when you see a pin take off.
 One weekend, I had a pin go crazy and get pinned a couple of thousand times and that translated into 9000+ page views over two days.
 It was crazy.
 And I’d love to see it happen again.

-It hasn’t though, not in the same way.
-However, after that event, overall traffic has stayed up.
+After that event, overall traffic has stayed up.
 Once you come down from one of those highs, your overall traffic is usually higher than it was before.

 Secret #2: Pins have a life cycle

 When you first create your newest blog post, you also create your graphic that is optimized for Pinterest.
 This is the graphic that will represent your blog on Pinterest.
 It is the graphic that you hope will capture enough interest, that people will feel compelled to check out your blog.